-In landscape design lingo, however, references to plant "texture" most often reflect observations about how a plant part looks relative to others, as defined above, rather than to how it feels.
+In landscape design lingo, however, references to plant "texture" most often reflect observations about how a plant part looks relative to others rather than to how it feels.

-- Since ornamental grasses have a finer plant texture, by comparison, they would contrast well with canna.
+- Canna lilies, such as Tropicanna canna, have a very coarse foliage.
+Since ornamental grasses have a finer plant texture, by comparison, they would contrast well with canna lilies.

-- Russian sage is a sub-shrub (treated as a perennial) with wispy foliage that looks good against a background of plume poppies, with their much coarser leaves, although the latter is an invasive plant in some areas (and may be too aggressive for many gardeners' tastes even in regions where it is not listed as an invasive).
+- Russian sage (Perovskia) is a sub-shrub (treated as a perennial) with wispy foliage that looks good against a background of plume poppies (Macleaya cordata), with their much coarser leaves, although the latter is an invasive plant in some areas (and may be too aggressive for many gardeners' tastes even in regions where it is not listed as an invasive).
 Incrediball hydrangea is a safer alternative.

 - The previous examples are all sun plants.
-For shade, one possible choice is elephant ears (picture), whose leaves are very coarse.
+For shade, one possible choice is elephant ear (Colocasia esculenta), whose leaves are very coarse.
 Like canna, it is a tropical plant.
-If you would prefer a cold-hardy perennial with big leaves, grow leopard plants.
-Pair them with black mondo and/or .
+If you would prefer a cold-hardy perennial with big leaves, grow leopard plants (Ligularia).
+Pair them with black mondo grass (Ophiopogon planiscapus Nigrescens) and/or border grass (Liriope spicata).
 Both of these shade-tolerant plants are sometimes referred to as "ornamental grasses," although they are not grasses, technically.
-This botanical fact not withstanding, they share a fine texture with the true ornamental grasses and so are useful for creating contrasts.
+This botanical fact notwithstanding, they share a fine texture with the true ornamental grasses and so are useful for creating contrasts.